 Azure AD now provides a wealth of security/activity reports.
 These reports give administrators an overview of how their accounts, data, and applications are being accessed and used, and by whom.
 Administrators will also have visibility into any unauthorized cloud applications used within the ecosystem.

-If you’d like to see how the Lepide Azure AD Auditor can help you audit Azure AD to maintain data security, tart your free trial today.
+If you’d like to see how the Lepide Azure AD Auditor can help you audit Azure AD to maintain data security, schedule a demo with one of our engineers.